ucd25-cosmos-optimizers/ucd25-cosmos-optimizers.github.io/content/project/index.md

 Epilepsy, also known as seizure disorder, is a medical condition characterized by recurring seizures due to abnormal electrical activity in the brain.
 In the United States, epilepsy affects almost 3 million adults.
 There are many ways to detect epileptic behavior in the brain, including electroencephalogram (**EEG**), magnetic resonance imaging (**MRI**), and computed tomography (**CT**) scans.

-However, what makes EEG such a popular method to measure brain activity is its excellent temporal resolution, relatively low cost, and noninvasive nature.
+However, what makes EEG such a popular method to measure brain activity is its excellent temporal resolution, relatively low cost, and **noninvasive nature**.
 It is able to measure brain activity by recording electrical activity through a patient's skull and scalp.
 Despite this, symptoms of epilepsy are not guaranteed to be present at all times of data collection.
 Thus, this process can take long periods of monitoring, generating large amounts of data.

 ![Process of EEG Detection](/eeg_image.png "EEG signals capturing brain activity to detect epilepsy")